The Complete History of Search Engines

 1991– Tim Berners-Lee, the inventor of the WWW, created a virtual library to help users find URLs for different websites.
 The CERN webservers hosted the library at the beginning of the internet.

 WebCrawler– the same year that Yahoo!
-Search launched, saw the launch of Web Crawler.
-They create the first search engine to index entire pages.
-The amount of data required to do the search engine too slow to use during the day.
+Search launched saw the launch of Web Crawler.
+They created the first search engine to index entire pages—the amount of data required to do the search engine is too slow to use during the day.

 1996- Larry Page and Sergey Brin created the predecessor to Google BackRub.
 The initial idea used backlinks to help rank websites for better search.

 The backlinks show you how one website that links to another site counts as a vote.
 This idea is the basis of a website’s authority.
 Today’s algorithm still relies on the same initial concept.
-It has advanced tremendously in the past 20 years, but backlinking still plays a part in the ranking.
+It has advanced tremendously in the past 20 years, but backlinking still affects the ranking.

 AskJeeves– The first search engine where they attempt to have human editors respond to search queries.
 The site became easy prey to spam.